MrDamienJones/Basic_iTunes_Python_ETL/README.md

 # Basic_iTunes_Python_ETL

-Basic_iTunes_Python_ETL is a Python ETL using AWS Data Wrangler that extracts data from an iTunes export file in Amazon S3, transforms the data in a DataFrame and loads to a CSV file.
+Basic_iTunes_Python_ETL is a Python ETL using AWS Data Wrangler that extracts data from an iTunes export file in Amazon S3, transforms the data in a DataFrame and loads to a Parquet file.

 The ETL performs the following actions: